 Next, add the diced pepper and fry for another 3-4 minutes

-Add 1 tin chopped tomatoes, 1 tin black beans & 1 tin sweet corn.
+Add 1 tin chopped tomatoes, then drain and add 1 tin black beans, 1 tin kidney beans & 1 tin sweet corn.
 Bring to a gentle simmer and simmer for about 5 minutes.

 In the meantime prepare the topping by combining your dry ingredients – 90g polenta, 100g flour, 1/2 tsp salt & 1/2 tbsp baking powder.
 In a jug measure 225 ml milk and mix in 1 medium egg (this way you do not have to clean up yet another bowl).